 Summer’s here.
 Time to take advantage of the sunny days and the cool nights by extending your indoor living space to the outdoors.
-Whether you love to entertain or simply want an oasis where you can get away from indoor distractions, we have a few ideas to spruce up your lawn and garden area.
+Whether you love to entertain or simply want an oasis where you can get away from indoor distractions, we have a few outdoor living space ideas to spruce up your lawn and garden area.

 Whether you’re working with a simple hibachi or you prefer the convenience of a full-sized kitchen, adding a barbecue area outdoors is a tried-and-tested way to add style to your home.
 You may even forget that you have a kitchen indoors!
 Add counter space and a small refrigerator to streamline meal preparation and serving.